-8.7 Consultation provisions
+14. Consultation provisions

-8.7.1 Management of change
+14.1 Management of change

-- (a) When the University proposes to introduce one or more of the following: - (i) a significant change to work organization; or - (ii) a change that may result in the loss of one or more jobs; or - (iii) contract out or outsourcing of work that is currently being performed by staff, it will initiate consultation about the need for change directly with affected staff, and where they choose, the Union in accordance with this Agreement. - (b) Consultation will cover the rationale for change; alternative strategies for dealing with the situation; identification of the potential adverse effects on staff, if any; strategies for avoiding or mitigating such adverse effects; the implementation plan (including the timetable and preferred measures for staff reductions), the criteria to be used in determining whether to accept applications for voluntary redundancy and whether a post implementation review is appropriate. - (c) The University will wherever possible implement alternative voluntary measures prior to job loss.
-These measures may include redeployment, flexible working arrangements, fractional appointments and voluntary retrenchment.
+(a) When the University proposes to introduce a change that is likely to have a significant impact on the University's workforce, including one or more of the following:

+(i) a significant change to work organization; or

+(ii) a change that may result in the loss of one or more jobs; or it will initiate Consultation about the need for change directly with affected staff.

+(iii) contracting out or outsourcing of work that is currently being performed by staff,

+(b) Consultation will include the provision to all affected staff of a change proposal that covers:

+(i) the rationale for change;

+(ii) alternative strategies for dealing with the situation;

+(iii) Consultation identification of the potential adverse effects on staff, if any;

+(iv) strategies for avoiding or mitigating such adverse effects;

+(v) where positions are proposed to be made redundant, how any required remaining work from the positions will be accommodated; and

+(vi) the proposed implementation plan, including the timetable and preferred measures for staff reductions, the criteria to be used in determining whether to accept applications for voluntary redundancy and whether a post implementation review is appropriate.

+(c) The affected staff members may appoint a representative, including but not limited to the Union, for the purposes of the procedures in this clause.

+(d) The University will give prompt and genuine consideration to matters raised about the major change by the affected employees and their representatives.

+(e) The University will wherever reasonably possible, implement alternative voluntary measures prior to job loss.
+These measures may include redeployment, flexible working arrangements, fractional appointments, natural attrition and voluntary retrenchment.

-8.7.2 Roster change consultation
+14.2 Roster change consultation

 The University will make all reasonable efforts to ensure roster arrangements are filled on a voluntary basis.
-Where the University proposes to change the regular roster or ordinary hours of work of staff members (excluding staff members who have irregular, sporadic or unpredictable working hours), it will consult with the affected staff member.
-For the purposes of this clause, consultation means:
+Where the University proposes to change the regular roster or ordinary hours of work of staff members, it will consult with the affected staff member.
+For the purposes of this clause, Consultation means: